 - Warm the engine by running it for a few minutes.
 (Refer to the engine operator's manual for oil and filter replacement instructions.) - 2.
-Remove the oil drain hose (A, Figure 20) from its storage position and route the hose so that when the oil drain cap (B) is removed the oil can be drained into a suitable container (C).
+Remove the oil drain hose (A, Figure 21) from it's storage position and route the hose so that when the oil drain

-- 3. Place a suitable container under the oil drain hose to catch the oil.
-Turn and remove the oil drain cap and drain the engine oil. - 4.
-After draining, install the cap and wipe up any spilled oil.
-Install the oil drain hose to its storage position so it is retained during normal operation. - Place an absorbent shop cloth under the engine oil filter (D).
-Remove the engine oil filter and replace with a new one. - Add engine oil (refer to engine operator's manual) in the fill tube (E) and check the amount of oil in the engine using the engine oil dipstick (F). - 7.
+- cap (B) is removed the oil can be drained into a suitable container (C). - Place a suitable container under the oil drain hose to catch the oil.
+Using the appropriate tools, remove the oil drain cap from the oil drain hose and drain the engine oil. - 4.
+After draining, replace the cap and wipe up any spilled oil.
+Reinstall the oil drain hose to its storage position so it is retained during normal operation. - Place an absorbent shop cloth under the engine oil filter (D).
+Remove the engine oil filter and replace with a new one. - 6.
+Add engine oil (refer to engine operator's manual) in the fill tube (E) and check the amount of oil in the engine using the engine oil dipstick (F). - 7.
 Remove the shop cloth and wipe up any spilled oil.